Edgenesis/shifu.dev/blog-cases/2022-07-14-amazon-casebook.md

 Edgenesis has developed ***Shifu***, an IoT open source development framework based on K8s, which provides a transparent framework for customers' full-scene device hosting and integrated software development.
 By using ***Shifu***, developers can connect, monitor and control any IoT devices more simply.

-## Shifu Nails Kubernetes with the Help of Amazon EKS
+## Shifu Nails Kubernetes With The Help Of Amazon EKS

 Since Kubernetes is the underlying structure of ***Shifu***, it needs to be deployed in the cloud for efficient cloud-edge collaboration.
 While working for a Industry 4.0 factory, ***Shifu*** has used AWS's EKS service.
 The architecture diagram is as follows.